 Am I Eligible for Utah Workers’ Compensation Benefits?

-Almost all employers in this state must carry Utah workers’ compensation insurance, and full-time workers are covered on day one.
-Some limited exceptions to this coverage rule include:
+Almost all employers must carry Utah workers’ compensation insurance.
+Most full-time workers are covered on day one.
+Exceptions are:

 - Real estate and insurance sellers

-- Household domestic workers (maids, housekeepers, nannies, etc.)
+- Household domestic workers (i.e., housekeepers, nannies, etc.)

 - “Casual” or seasonal employees

 Like everything else, COVID-19 affected Utah workers’ comp.
 Check out this handy infographic for the details.